 This program was originally designed to provide local matching funds to incentivize planning and facilitate implementation of El Camino Real "Grand Boulevard Initiative" type projects, consistent with C/CAG goals and policies.
 Under the 2011 reauthorization, this program was expanded to apply to other major corridors to address traffic congestion and to support the economy by enhancing the movement of people and goods.
-As part of this reauthorization, it is also proposed to fund innovative strategies to reduce auto commute trip demands, by partnering with other public or private entities to maximize benefits.
+As part of the 2011 reauthorization, the addition of innovative strategies to reduce auto commute trip demands, by partnering with other public or private entities was added.